shenghai/xmodifier/README.md

 XModifier
 =========

+*This project is just a hobby project, please feel free to copy, change or use it.*

 The purpose of this project is very simple:  **Use XPATH to edit XML or create XML**

-XPATH is used for searching XML, but sometimes you may want use it to edit/create XML:
+XPATH is used for querying XML, but sometimes you may want use it to edit/create XML:
 ####examples
 <table style="font-size:80%">